durgadas311/Brisco/TheStory.md

 After hitting a wall on finding someone to try and carve a replica or create a computer model, I set this aside.

-Not much time later, I get a message from Joe in Florida saying he just purchased a peacemaker at an estate sale and was researching its history and ran across my RPF posts and noticed they were similar.
+Not much time later, I get a message from Joe C. in Florida saying he just purchased a peacemaker at an estate sale and was researching its history and ran across my RPF posts and noticed they were similar.
 Lo and behold, the grips on his peacemaker are nearly exactly what